 IDLA is a supplemental course provider for the Idaho public school system.
 All school districts in the state can register and manage students for IDLA courses through their designated, school-employed site coordinator.
 A student’s enrollment with their local school, and that school district’s policy, will determine if IDLA course registration is accessible (including for homeschoolers looking to dual enroll.)

-- This is how local schools and IDLA work together: The school facilitates IDLA course registration.
+- The school facilitates IDLA course registration.

 - IDLA provides the course to the student.